 Our thorough valuation process (which you can read more about here) helps us determine the likely Full Market Value of your home – and from this we can make our offer.

-Generally, we offer in the region of about 80-85% of this price – but remember that there are no estate agent or solicitor fees for you to pay with our offer, and because we can complete more quickly you don’t have months and months of mortgage payments, council tax and utility bills, and so on.
-These costs amount to thousands of pounds.
+Generally, we offer in the region of about 80-85% of this price – but remember that there are no estate agent or solicitor fees for you to pay with our offer, and because we can complete more quickly you don’t have months of mortgage payments, council tax and utility bills, and so on while waiting to move.

 Factors That Affect Our Offer